 The Alert below discuses wellness rules proposed by the Equal Employment Opportunity Commission (EEOC) under the Americans with Disabilities Act and the Genetic Information Nondiscrimination Act.
 Those proposed rules have been formally withdrawn.
 While the EEOC’s next steps are unclear at this time, employers should keep apprised of future guidance from the EEOC and continue to comply with other applicable laws regarding wellness programs.

-On January 7, the Equal Employment Opportunity Commission (EEOC) issued proposed wellness program rules that, if they become effective, will significantly restrict the ability of employers to provide incentives to participate in wellness programs.
-While the proposed rules are not final and may be relied upon, employers maintaining wellness programs should pay close attention and be prepared to redesign their wellness strategies.
+On January 7, the Equal Employment Opportunity Commission (EEOC) issued proposed wellness program rules.
+If the proposed rules become effective, they will significantly restrict the ability of employers to provide incentives to participate in wellness programs.
+While the proposed rules may change before they are finalized – the Biden administration recently withdrew the proposed rules from publication in the Federal Register under a regulatory freeze pending review – employers maintaining wellness programs should continue to pay close attention and be prepared to redesign their wellness strategies.

 The Americans with Disabilities Act (ADA) broadly prohibits employers from:

 - requiring employees to undergo medical examinations, or

 - asking employees disability-related inquiries.

 Importantly, however, an exception is available for “voluntary” wellness programs.
 Relying on this exception, employers commonly offer wellness benefits that reward employees for receiving an annual physical or completing a health risk assessment.